w3f/polkadot-wiki/docs/learn/how-to/sign-transaction.md

 4\.
 If you want to send other transactions soon, you can click on the "unlock for 15 min" slider.
 It will allow you to skip entering your password for the next 15 minutes.

 5\.
-Congratulations, you have signed a transaction!
+You've signed the transaction.
 It will be included in the blockchain within a few seconds.
 You can now open any of the [block explorers](block-explorers.md) to view your transaction:

 ![](../../assets/how-to/65016108043.png)